TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 Attributes are key-value pairs.
 The value isn't restricted to string data types; it can be any value, including numerical, boolean, or even complex data types, depending on your requirements.
 This provides flexibility and allows you to include rich, structured data within your spans.

-How the `go_plugin` attribute looks in Jaeger:
+The illustration below, shows how the `go_plugin` attribute looks in Jaeger:

 {{< img src="/img/plugins/span_attributes.png" alt="OTel Span attributes" >}}

 ## Multiple functions = Multiple spans

-To better trace the execution of your plugin, you can create additional spans for each function execution.
+To effectively trace the execution of your plugin, you can create additional spans for each function execution.
 By using context propagation, you can link these spans, creating a detailed trace that covers multiple function calls.
-This allows you to better understand the sequence of operations, pinpoint performance bottlenecks, and analyze application behavior.
+This allows you to better understand the sequence of operations, pinpoint performance bottlenecks, and analyze application behaviour.

 Here's how you can implement it: